 Hosts (infrastructure) view experience now links to available logs.

-- New Relic enriches your log data by appending contextual attributes to the logs—a span ID, trace ID, and application name are inserted into the log messages.
-Then it’s easier for teams to troubleshoot by analyzing the data, making connections, and identifying other areas where an issue could affect your application’s health and performance.
+• New Relic enriches your log data by appending contextual attributes to the logs—a span ID, trace ID, and application name are inserted into the log messages.
+Then, it’s easier for teams to troubleshoot by analyzing the data, making connections, and identifying other areas where an issue could affect your application’s health and performance.
 From the main logs UI page, you can see all your logs and then filter to see logs with specific text and attributes.

 A contextual logging solution addresses the challenges of finding a relevant log to your issue and seeing all the logs in one place.

-Using logs in context to create better alerts
+Using contextual logging to create better alerts

 You can create alerts with other types of telemetry data, but here are a few tips specifically related to logs in New Relic:

-Use cases for logs in context
+Use cases for contextual logging

 Here are some examples of how to use logs in context:

-Benefits of using logs in context
+Benefits of using contextual logging

 Improve your incident response time